-\$1.7mill
+\$1.7mill raised on our annual World Refugee Day Telethon

 Essential services during the pandemic

 The extreme complexity of seeking asylum combined with prolonged pressures from the pandemic have left some people in devastating circumstances.
 Demand for housing security and access to basic provisions and essential services is growing, while government support for this community remains at an all time low.